bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

+# TODO next
+* Answer view places moves on board
+    * And renders log
+        * Each move shows chord and points
+        * If multiple dominoes, also show total points

 # TODO
 * Unit tests for puzzle utils
 * Puzzle component takes moves
     * Optionally also takes hand
-* Answer view places moves on board
-    * And renders log
-        * Each move shows chord and points
-        * If multiple dominoes, also show total points
-* Formatter util to show board as copyable string

 # Regular puzzle utils
 * Util takes in parameters